Purchasing Power Parities

 PPPs are used to describe and analyse price level differences across countries.
 If PPPs are divided by the nominal exchange rate, a price level index (PLI) for each country and product group is obtained.
 At the level of GDP, PLIs express the general price level of a given country relative to another, or to a group of countries.

-"Real expenditure" or "expenditure in PPS" refers to an expenditure aggregate, for instance GDP or actual individual consumption, which has been converted to a common, technical currency ("Purchasing Power Standard" or PPS) and a common price level using PPPs.
+"Real expenditure" or "expenditure in PPS" refers to an expenditure aggregate, for instance GDP or AIC, which has been converted to a common, technical currency ("Purchasing Power Standard" or PPS) and a common price level using PPPs.
 This conversion results in a set of data that is comparable across countries, and expresses the relative volume underlying each country's expenditure.
 If the real expenditure on, for instance, GDP is divided by the number of inhabitants in each country, the resulting real expenditure per inhabitant can be used as an indicator of the relative standard of living of the inhabitants of each country.

 It should be noted that real expenditures of the components of GDP do not add up to real GDP, due to the calculation method applied to aggregate PPPs.